riceissa/issarice.com/wiki/math-134.md

 ---
-title: Math 134 at the University of Washington
+title: Math 134
-description:
+description: Course review of math 134 at the University of Washington
 author: Issa Rice
 creation-date: 2014-12-09
 last-major-revision-date: 2014-12-09